redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/1.1-initializing-chart/README.md

 * Push that initial chart to git

 ## Step 1 - Helm Chart Structure
-Helm charts are simply a collection of files that represent definitions of resources to create or modify on a kubernetes cluster.
+Helm charts are simply a collection of files that represent definitions which create or modify resources on a kubernetes cluster.
 They can contain definitions for mostly anything, and usually, contain variables that are templated out when deploying the chart.

 The basic structure of a chart is:
 ```